-To evaluate the robot's ability to traverse joists with a pattern similar to the ones in the field, we construct a testing ground using wood joists with 2-inch thickness and 6-inch height.
-We construct 4-joist and 8-joist courses to test the models.
-Joists are arranged in a pattern with 16-inch centerto-center gap.
+To evaluate the robot's ability to traverse joists similar to the ones in attics, we construct a testing ground using wood joists with 2-inch thickness and 6-inch height.
+We construct a 4-joist and a 8-joist courses.
+Joists are arranged in a pattern with 16-inch center-to-center gap.
 The 8-joist course is shown in Fig. 1(b).
 We test the walking controllers by having the robot traverse in the direction that is perpendicular to the joists for multiple trials.
-The time limit to complete each trial is set to be 30 seconds for the 4-joist course and 60 seconds for the 8joist course.
+The time limit to complete each trial is set to be 30 seconds for the 4-joist course and 60 seconds for the 8-joist course.
 The performance of each method is evaluated using two metrics: the average number of joists the robot successfully climbs over in each trial, and the average time it takes for the robot to climb over each joist.
 Success is defined as the entire body and all the legs of the robot passing over the joist.
 The time interval between passing the previous joist to passing the current joist is taken as the time to climb the current joist.
 We only interrupt a trial if the robot falls over and cannot recover on its own.